General terms and conditions

 13.5 Erasure and return of personal data – retention periods

-Upon termination of the agreement Titeca shall, without having to inform the client in advance, erase or anonymise all personal data in their systems (with the exception of certain back-up archives) after all relevant legal and regulatory requirements relating to the retention of data will have expired.
-If Titeca is required to retain data that are used to check the accurate processing of data in accordance with the order or data that must meet the relevant legal and regulatory requirements relating to the retention of data, Titeca is authorised to retain these data during the relevant retention periods after the termination or expiration of the agreement and Titeca shall retain these data in a safe manner after the requirements relating to data retention will have expired.
+Upon termination of the agreement, Titeca will, without having to notify the client in advance, store all personal data on its systems (subject to delete or anonymize any backup archives) after the expiration of all relevant legislative and regulatory requirements regarding record keeping.
+If Titeca is required to retain data used to verify proper data processing in accordance with the order or data that must comply with relevant law and regulatory recordkeeping requirements, Titeca is authorized to retain such data in accordance with the respective retention periods after the termination or expiration of the agreement and Titeca will retain such data in a secure manner after the expiration of the recordkeeping requirements.

 13.6 Technical and organisational measures

-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing personal data as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons linked to the processing, Titeca shall implement appropriate technical and organisational measures to secure the personal data processed on behalf of the client and maintain this level of security.
+Taking into account the state of the art, implementation costs and the nature, scope, context and purpose of processing personal data as well as with the risks to the rights and freedoms of natural persons associated with the processing, differing in probability and gravity, Titeca shall take appropriate technical and organizational measures to secure and keep secure the personal data being processed.

 13.7 Data leaks